SAP-samples/sap-tech-bytes/draftposts/configuration.md

 OK
 ```

-But note the location of the configuration - it is honouring where we told the btp CLI to keep it.
+But note the location of the configuration - it is honouring where we told the btp CLI to keep it, via `SAPCP_CLIENTCONFIG`.
 Great!

 ## Final checks